First things first:, self-build could either me be doing it or seeing other people doing it! Let’s start with me doing it, should we.

 All four of these people took well over a year to get their houses built; something I’d been doing in 6 weeks!

-So what did I learn from these two aspects of Self Building?
-Here is a little List:-
+So what did I learn from these two aspects of self-building?

-- Get a Detailed Programme to Completion showing every Task in order and how long it will take to do it..
 GenieBelt will e-mail you one if you ask!
-You’ll have to work out the time-scales with the help of someone who knows these things.
+You’ll have to work out the time-scales with the help of someone, who knows these things.
 Then you can work out your cash-flow and speak to your money supplier to arrange what you need to be available when you need it!